-Early Decision and Early Action are much different from rolling and regular decision applications, and have many nuances that you can learn about here.
+Early decision and early action are much different from rolling and regular decision applications, and have many nuances.
 Should one of the colleges on your list emerge as your absolute first choice, you might want to entertain applying ED or EA.
 Be prepared to apply in November, with decision letters being received by December.

 Colleges with rolling admission will evaluate applications as they are received, and continue to do so until they've filled their incoming class.

 Regular decision deadlines usually occur in January and February, with decision letters being received by April.

 Target no more than 8 college applications.
 Focus on the quality of your applications, not quantity (learn more about reach, safety, and level schools for context)

 No more than 3 colleges where you probability of admission is 40% or less (a reach school)

 At least 2 where you probability of admission is 60% or greater (a safety school)

 2-3 where you probability of admission is between 40%-60% (a level school)